IN THIS ARTICLE:

 As shown next, if an alert icon is associated with a resource in your topology map, you can click the alert icon to open a complete list of active alerts for that resource.

-Note: Not only can you generate a list of relevant alerts from a topology map, but you can also generate a relevant topology map from an individual alert on the Alerts page, as discussed in Alerts Page Overview.
+Note: Not only can you generate a list of relevant alerts from a topology map, but you can also generate a relevant topology map from an individual alert on the Alerts page, as discussed in Managing Alerts from the Alerts Page.

 Double-click any vertex on a topology map to navigate directly to the resource it represents.
 The Resources page will open in a new browser tab with the resource in focus on the Maps tab.